Somnath temple: Location

-The Somnath temple is located close to the ancient trading port of Veraval, one of three in Gujarat from where Indian merchants departed to trade goods.
-The 11th-century Persian historian Al-Biruni states that Somnath has become so famous because "it was the harbor for seafaring people, and a station for those who went to and fro between Sufala in the country of Zanj (east Africa) and China".
+The Somnath temple is located eastward to the Veraval port, one of the three ancient trading port in Gujarat from where Indian merchants departed to trade goods.
+The 11th-century Persian historian Al-Biruni states that Somnath has become so famous because "it was the harbor for seafaring people and a station for those who went to and fro between Sufala in the country of Zanj (east Africa) and China".
 Combined with its repute as an eminent pilgrimage site, its location was well known to the kingdoms within the Indian subcontinent.
-Literature and epigraphical evidence suggests that the medieval era Veraval port was also actively trading with the Middle East and Southeast Asia.
-This brought wealth and fame to the Veraval area as well as the temple.
+Literature and epigraphical evidence suggest that the medieval-era Veraval port was also actively trading with the Middle East and Southeast Asia.
+This brought wealth and fame to the city as well as to the temple.

 The site of Prabhas Patan was occupied during the Indus Valley Civilisation, 2000–1200 BCE.
 It was one of very few sites in the Junagadh district to be so occupied.
 After abandonment in 1200 BCE, it was reoccupied in 400 BCE and continued into the historical period.
 Prabhas is also close to the other sites similarly occupied: Junagadh, Dwarka, Padri and Bharuch.